- Review Process

 Resources for extending the learning

 Earth Hour had its beginning in Sydney, Australia in 2007.
-Since then it has quickly become a global environmental movement uniting people from all nations in an urgent call for action on climate change.
-This year hundreds of millions of people around the world will turn 'lights out' for one hour to show their commitment to helping something we all have in common- the planet.
+Since then it has quickly become a global environmental movement inviting people from all nations to ‘unplug’ in an urgent call for action on climate change.
+This lights-off movement has created unforgettable images with entire cities throughout the world going dark for one hour on one day each year.
+This year, due to COVID-19, climate change activists and organizations will be hosting events on-line and encouraging all of us to join in.

-For young people, Earth Hour can be a meaningful reminder that important environmental issues don't have to overwhelm us and that there are small things we can do every day to make a difference.
-The days leading up to March 28 are an excellent time for students and teachers to explore climate change in the classroom and bring meaning to participation in Earth Hour.
+For young people, Earth Hour can be a meaningful reminder that important environmental issues don’t have to overwhelm us and that there are small things we can do every day that make a difference.
+WWF Canada is inviting schools from across Canada to share their Earth Hour activities and actions and show the impact that students can have.
+The days leading up to March 27 provide an excellent opportunity for students and teachers to explore climate change in the classroom and bring meaning to participation in Earth Hour.

 Why Participate in Earth Hour?